 In fact, the UDRP could serve as a model for resolving contested defamation disputes.
 The UDRP established an arbitration-like process; decisions are rendered in a matter of months.
 While not instantaneous, the process is a lot faster that going into court.
 Each party provides the basis for its case to a panel of one to three persons, and a decision is rendered shortly after all materials have been submitted.
 Typically, there is no direct testimony or hearing.
 Legislative change almost always creates economic opportunity for entrepreneurs who understand the ramifications of such change.

 The second problem with the current structure of the CDA is that it is premised on the capabilities of technology from the 1990s.
 Back then it may have been true that an Internet host could not be aware of the content of postings.
 But that was then, and now is now.
 For example, in 2018, Facebook disclosed how it uses artificial intelligence to scan posts to detect objectionable content such as pornographic material.
+Later, in 2020, Facebook touted its use of “super-efficient AI” to detect 95% of the hate speech removed from its site.
 The linguistic capabilities of artificial intelligence are growing by leaps and bounds.
 What was inconceivable in 1996 is now commonplace.
 Our laws should be updated to reflect the capabilities that current technology enables.
 Thus the fundamental assumption that an Internet host cannot be made aware of defamatory posts is no longer immutably true.
 Not all, but certainly much defamatory content could be proactively detected by Internet hosts before the content is published on the site.
 Just as there may be a delay in the transmission of live broadcasts so objectionable material can be edited out in real time, an Internet host could interpose a scanning function before publishing the content of its users.

 Thus, the fix to repair the CDA need not be complicated, nor cost-prohibitive.
 Current problems with the CDA could be remedied by including a take-down mechanism like that found in the DMCA and by imposing filtering requirements that utilize the current capabilities of modern technology to proactively identify inflammatory content.
 If these changes had been in place last month, I suspect YouTube would have quickly removed the first video my client complained about.
 That was the one she really cared about.
 For her, as for most people, her reputation was far more valuable than her copyright.
 Our laws should reflect that reality.
 Our laws should protect the 330 million people who live in the United States, each of whom has a reputation, as strongly as our laws protect the fraction of that population who own a copyright.